The Global Language of Business

 What is GS1 Digital Link?

-This means that GS1 identifiers, such as GTINs, now provide access to consumer-facing information, increasing the opportunity for strengthened brand loyalty, enhanced supply chain traceability information, connectivity via APIs to business partners, patient safety information and much more.
+GS1 Digital Link is a standard that increases the flexibility of GS1 identifiers by defining how different GS1 standards are encoded into URLs and connecting identifiers to the internet.
+This means that GS1 identifiers, such as GTINs, now provide access to consumer-facing information, increasing the opportunity for enhanced brand loyalty, improved supply chain traceability information, connection via APIs to business partners, patient safety information and much more.
 The possibilities are endless.

 Why should I switch from EAN code to 2D barcode?